1943 Eddisbury by-election: Candidates

 The local Liberal Nationals who had the right to choose the government candidate selected local farmer, Thomas Peacock, a known Conservative.
 He had been Chairman of Chester Farmers Ltd since 1924.
-He had been a Member of Council of the National Farmers’ Union since 1934 and was President from 1939-1941.
+He had been a Member of Council of the National Farmers' Union since 1934 and was president from 1939 to 1941.
 He had been a member of Cheshire County Council since 1931.
 He was a member of Cheshire County War Agricultural Committee and he became a member of the Red Cross Agricultural Fund Committee in 1940.
 In 1942 he had been appointed a CBE.

 Outraged by the Liberal Nationals fielding a known Conservative, a number of the Eddisbury Liberals got together and selected 47-year-old Chester man, Harold Heathcote-Williams as their candidate.
 He was a Barrister, having been Called to the Bar, Inner Temple, in 1923.
 He had stood as Liberal candidate at South Poplar in 1924 and 1929 coming second both times.
-At the last General Election, he had fought the neighbouring Cheshire seat of Knutsford, finishing second.
+At the last general election, he had fought the neighbouring Cheshire seat of Knutsford, finishing second.
 However, in accordance with the terms of the wartime electoral truce, he was not endorsed by party headquarters.

 Former Liberal MP, Richard Acland had formed the Common Wealth Party in 1942 expressly to fight by-elections in opposition to the all-party electoral truce.
 He saw Eddisbury as a good opportunity to defeat the government candidate and enlisted John Eric Loverseed to be his own party's candidate.
 Loverseed was a 33-year-old fighter pilot with the RAF who had fought in the Battle of Britain and before that, on the Republican side in the Spanish Civil War.
 He was the son of a former Liberal MP, John Frederick Loverseed.
 However, he had no connection with the constituency, unlike the other two candidates.